ImageMagick/Usage-Markdown/morphology/index.md

 While essentially all four of the Basic Morphological Methods, and later ones which are defined in terms of these four methods, are specifically designed to work with binary images, they can be applied to both grey-scale and color images (though color images may generate some odd color effects).

-*Practical Example of Grey-scale Operation Wanted Here*
+*FUTURE: Practical Example of Grey-scale Operation Wanted Here*

 However the kernel itself will always be regarded as a simple 'on' or 'off' neighbourhood.
 Any kernel value that is either a 'nan' or less than '`0.5`' will be regards as outside the 'neighbourhood' that it defines.